InseeFr/sugoi-api/docs/concepts.md

 Password manager can initialize passwords, update password (with a given password or not) or validate a password on its realm.

+### Password validator

+The password validator role is defined via the fr.insee.sugoi.api.regexp.role.password.validator property.
+It is scoped to one realm or userstorage.
+Password validator can validate a user password on its realm and userstorage.

 ### Application manager

 The application manager role is defined via the regexp.role.application.manager property.